 What do all of the above examples have in common?
 Awareness that when the stakes are high, you want the best looking out for you.

 If you have never worked with a professional tutor, you likely don’t know the true benefit and value.
-I'm not being a "carnival-barker" when I tell you that many of my past students who had worked previously with professional tutors in other subjects and understood the tutoring market often told me they were shocked I wasn't charging more.
+I'm not making this up when I tell you that many of my past students who had worked previously with professional tutors in other subjects and understood the tutoring market have often told me they were shocked I wasn't charging more.

 Believe me, I work with a lot of straight-A students . . . there’s a reason why most students struggle with this class, and part of it has to do with the fact that organic chemistry is not a “do-it-yourself” type of subject for learning in one or two semesters.
 It may seem like the simplest reason for working with a tutor is to get better grades, but there are many more advantages that I have outlined in the next section.